On-Prem, Private Datacenter, or Cloud? Choose by Workload, Not Trend

 AI adds a placement and risk decision

 Using someone else's model can be fine for low-sensitivity use cases.
 For high-sensitivity workflows, private deployment options can materially reduce exposure and improve governance control.
+The question is not "should we use AI" but "where should our data go when we do."

 When local/private can outperform cloud